 You'll then see options for which grades to become visible:

 Everyone: All grades in the column (or a blank value, if no grade was entered) will become visible immediately to each student; if only feedback comments were entered, those are released.
 Future grades and feedback you enter or change will be released automatically.
 (Posting to Everyone is like the previous gradebook's "Unmute Assignment" setting.)
 Graded: Only grades and/or feedback already entered will be made visible immediately to each student.
 Future entries or changes for this assignment will stay hidden, for you to Post later.
 Specific Sections: Post grades to one or more sections in the course -- another frequently-suggested improvement delivered in the New Gradebook, benefiting large multi-section courses where there's a need to release grades to specific sections at different times.

 For more, see the Canvas Instructor Guide on how to post grades for an assignment.

-If you would prefer that your grades and feedback appear automatically, as they did previously, you can change the posting policy.
+If you would prefer that your grades and feedback appear automatically in the New Gradebook, as they did in the old gradebook, you can change the posting policy.

 To set the posting policy for a course, go to Grades, click the Settings (gear) icon, and select the Grade Posting Policy tab.: